massimocallisto/kafka-course-material/examples/03-kafka-connetors/mqtt_connector.md

 - https://docs.confluent.io/current/connect/managing/community.html

 Download source package from https://www.confluent.io/hub/confluentinc/kafka-connect-mqtt and unpack in some folder MQTT_CONNECTOR.
-Copy the content of MQTT_CONNECTOR/lib into /opt/kafka/plugins/mqtt-connector
+Copy the content of MQTT_CONNECTOR/lib into xmqtt-connector

 Start/restart the distributed connector and check if the plugin is now available: